jarekbryk/compbioftw/README.md

 - Mara Averic's collection of [purrr tutorials](https://maraaverick.rbind.io/2017/09/-purrr-ty-posts/).

-- Susan Baert's crystal clear, in-depth [four-part tutorial on dplyr](https://suzan.rbind.io/2018/01/dplyr-tutorial-1/).
+- Susan Baert's crystal clear, in-depth [four-part tutorial on dplyr](https://suzan.rbind.io/2018/01/dplyr-tutorial-1/) and her [10 dplyr tips](https://twitter.com/i/moments/1044926554239881217).

+- A list of online resources for learning R from Martin Skarzynski [Free online #Rstats resources](https://twitter.com/i/moments/1085158342597795842)

 - Software and Data carpentry R lessons are a bit inconsistent in their depth and scope, but I think the [Data Carpentry R Ecology Lesson](http://www.datacarpentry.org/R-ecology-lesson/) is the best one to start with.